Justified Accord 2025 enhances multinational crisis response readiness, hones warfighting capabilities

 |0

-This work, Justified Accord 2025 enhances multinational crisis response readiness, hones warfighting capabilities, by SETAF Africa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Justified Accord 2025 enhances multinational crisis response readiness, hones warfighting capabilities, by MAJ Joe Legros, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.